TamasPalfi/User-stories/final.md

    - Node.js backend keeps track of how long invitation has been out for

 ### 13. Member Posts Photo to Profile
 From their profile page, Alex selects "Post Photo".
 Alex is met with a popup window, where he navigates to the photo he wishes to post.
-He confirms the photo, and is able to enter additional text to the post within a textbox.
+He confirms the photo and is able to enter additional text to the post within a textbox.
 Once complete, Alex selects "Post".
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it